vacp2p/rfc-index/vac/raw/decentralized-messaging-ethereum.md

 `update-ratchet` is invoked twice on lines 3 to 5 with the constant strings `welcome` and `add` respectively.
 These operations mirror the ratchet operations performed by every other group member in `process-add`.
-The outcome of the first `update-ratchet` call becomes the first member secret for the added user, while the second call returns I_sender, the update secret for the sender of the add operation.
+The outcome of the first `update-ratchet` call becomes the first member secret for the added user, while the second call returns `I_sender`, the update secret for the sender of the add operation.

 Subsequently, the new group member constructs an *ack* control message to broadcast on line 6 and calls `process-ack` to compute their initial update secret I_me.